Spencerx/datapackager/README.md

         sudo service apache2 restart
         sudo service nginx restart

 11. You're done!
-Datapackager should be running on port 80 on your server.
+Data Packager should be running on port 80 on your server.

 ## Updating Data Packager

-If you've already installed Datapackager and now you want to upgrade to a new release, follow these steps:
+If you've already installed Data Packager and now you want to upgrade to a new release, follow these steps:

 1. Download the new release from the